On The Liberal Bias Of The Dominant Media

 "Earlier this year [2004], Evan Thomas, Newsweek's Washington editor, conceded that there was media bias favoring Senator [John] Kerry [in his presidential campaign against George Bush in 2004] and speculated that it might be worth a...5-point advantage [in the election]."19 To illustrate that anti-Bush bias: "The Project for Excellence in Journalism...[found that from] Oct.
 1 through Oct.
 14, 2004: Percent of stories [in the mainstream media] about President Bush that are negative----59 percent.
 Percent of stories about Sen. Kerry that are negative----25 percent.
 Stories favorable to Bush?
 14 percent.
 Favorable to Kerry?
 34 percent.
 That is not a difference [opined syndicated columnist Charles Krauthammer].
 That is a chasm."20

-And "Mark Halperin, political director of ABC News...is acknowledging that reporters' bias 'tilts the coverage quite frequently, in many issues, in a liberal direction.'
-[Plus] 'Fox News Sunday' anchor Chris Wallace, a self-described Democrat, calls the media's blatant favoritism 'astonishing.'
-Meanwhile, liberal journalist Juan Williams agrees with the assertion that CNN is 'in the tank' for the Democrats."21
+"'Fox News Sunday' anchor Chris Wallace, a self-described Democrat, calls the media's blatant favoritism 'astonishing.'
+Meanwhile, liberal journalist Juan Williams agrees with the assertion that CNN is 'in the tank' for the Democrats."23

 These quotes are just the "tip of the iceberg."
 Not only do we have more such quotes, but groups like Accuracy in Media, Media Research Center, and Morality in Media can provide many additional details and statistics re the liberal bias of the dominant media.